 These automatic claw-back actions do not apply to financial collateral arrangements, such as financial pledges.

 Additionally, enforcement of guarantees and security are made within the insolvency proceeding of the guarantor, except for, eg, financial collateral arrangements.
-Therefore, all future enforcement proceedings will no longer be allowed and those ones currently pending will be suspended, and creditors will need to lodge their claims in the insolvency proceeding and wait for the liquidation of the assets and payment to creditors within that proceeding.
+Therefore, all future enforcement proceedings will no longer be allowed and those ones currently pending will be suspended, and creditors will need to lodge their claims in the insolvency proceeding.

 The PIC provides for the following classes and ranking of credits: